Linaro/website/_posts/previous/2016-05-20-96boards-openhours-week-2.md

 ---
 author: linaro
 date: 2016-05-20 16:22:57+00:00
-excerpt:
-  "Learn more about what was discussed in the 96Boards OpenHours week 2 session covering 96Boards out of box experience guide - part 2.  "
+excerpt: 'Learn more about what was discussed in the 96Boards OpenHours week 2 session covering 96Boards out of box experience guide - part 2.  '
 layout: post
 link: /blog/96boards-openhours-week-2/
 slug: 96boards-openhours-week-2